 For the 2020 tax year, the business must have seen a 50 percent drop in gross receipts for the quarter compared to the corresponding quarter in 2019.
 The business must also have 100 or fewer full-time employees, excluding the owners.

-For 2021, the business must have had a 20 percent or greater drop in gross receipts for the quarter compared to the same quarter in 2019.
+For the 2021 tax year, the business must have had a 20 percent or greater drop in gross receipts for the quarter compared to the same quarter in 2019.
 The business must also have between 1 and 500 full-time W-2 employees, excluding the owners.

 For the ERC, a full-time employee is one that works at least 30 hours per week or 130 hours in a month.